Skip to main content

 This draws a square in just 4 lines instead of 8!
 Let's put loops to work on real shapes.

-Expressions & EquationsLoops introduce the idea of repeated operations — a foundation for understanding iterative processes and sequences.
+Expressions & EquationsLoops introduce the idea of repeated operations — a foundation for understanding iterative processes, arithmetic sequences, and summations (Σ notation).
+Each iteration is one "step" of a discrete sequence, and the loop variable i is the sequence index.

 Triangle

 An equilateral triangle has 3 equal sides and 3 equal angles.
 Each exterior angle is 120°.
-Use a for loop to draw one.
+Use a for loop to draw one — just three lines of code.

 Solution